iranimij/post-tracking-code/readme.txt

 == Description ==

-With this plugin, you can add a tracking code to each order, we have added a new field in the left side and you can add your tracking code to the field, after adding each new tracking code, this tracking code automatically will be sent to its related customers' email,Apart from that, we have added a new shortcode that you can use that for creating a new tracking form page.
+With this plugin, you can add a tracking code to each order, we have added a new field in the left side of admin order page and you can add your tracking code to the field, after adding each new tracking code, this tracking code automatically will be sent to its related customers' email,Apart from that, we have added a new shortcode that you can use that for creating a new tracking form page.

 Please use this shortcode : [ptc_tracking_code] to add a form to your page.